-Chris Hughton was appointed the new Brighton & Hove Albion boss on 31st December 2014.
-Hughton, a former Newcastle, Norwich and Birmingham manager, will be tasked with saving the south coast from relegation down to League One, which he achieved by steering the club to 20th in the table.
+Chris Hughton become the manager of Brighton & Hove Albion on 31st December 2014.
+Hughton, a former Newcastle, Norwich and Birmingham manager, has been tasked with saving the south coast from relegation down to League One, which he achieved by steering the club to 20th in the table.

 Chris Hughton had a good career as a player with spells at Spurs, West Ham and Brentford on his CV before he moved into coaching.
 His early career as a coach was spent at Tottenham where he learnt the ropes as a coach and as an Assistant Manager.